pavancm/GREED/README.md

-# ST-GREED: Space-Time Generalized EntropicDifferences for Frame Rate Dependent Video Quality
+# ST-GREED: Space-Time Generalized Entropic Differences for Frame Rate Dependent Video Quality

 **Pavan C. Madhusudana**, Neil Birkbeck, Yilin Wang, Balu Adsumilli and Alan C. Bovik

+This is the repository of the paper [ST-GREED: Space-Time Generalized Entropic Differences for Frame Rate Dependent Video Quality](https://ieeexplore.ieee.org/document/9524440)

 ## Usage
 The code has been tested with python 3.6.
 Please refer to [requirements.txt](requirements.txt) for details.